Voice Recognition

 announcements

-Happy Birthday to Luke Stouffer, Torree Sinn and Miranda McCord
+Happy Birthday to Lori Sinn and Landon Kesler

 Have a great day, Raiders!